soule-toure/markovdistinction/README.md

 Why was this an important challenge for you?
 It was important challenge because it made me happy about coding again.
 I missed the feeling of completing a project, and this one has given me confidence that I was very shaky about.
 I can code and I am not too shaby either.
 I am not the best, but I am not bad which is important.
 I belive!
 That's always a great step in my book.

+I also had to learn about creating my own repositories and cloning them, which was usually done for us almost in systems.

 What are the next steps for you going forward?
 I would like to have more detailed images on my landscapes.
 Adding potentially a house, tree, or some grass even.
 Something that might make the scene more indicative.

 Include a discussion of whether you believe your system is creative (and why or why not).
 I believe it is creative to a certain exent.
 I think a human is capable of drawing and might draw the landscapes that I drew.
+I would want the system to be more dynamic before considering it creative.
+It seems too basic for me but maybe I am underestimating its power.